austinhartzheim/rust-gtin-validate/README.md

 * Strip whitespace from both sides of the code

 ## How to use
+For full details, check [https://github.com/austinhartzheim/rust-gtin-validate/](the documentation).

-Here are the function declarations:
+Briefly, Here are the function declarations:
 ```rust
 // return true if the code is valid, false otherwise
 fn gtin12::check(code: &str) -> bool